andium/hueDino/README.md

 # App Registration

 To start communicating with the Hue Bridge you need to authenticate your Arduino(your application) with the bridge.
 In order to do so you must have physical access to the bridge.
-Essentially, the arduino requests a username hash, you press the button on the top of the bridge, and then request a username hash again.
+Essentially, the arduino requests a username hash, you press the button on the top of the bridge, and then request a username again.
 Your second request returns you this...

 ```
 [